bestwebsoft/sender-wordpress-plugin/readme.txt

 * NEW : Russian language files were added to the plugin.

 == Upgrade Notice ==

+= V0.6 =
+Fixed the bug of saving settings.
+Fixed the error in database request.

 = V0.5 =
 We updated all functionality for wordpress 3.9.1.
 The Ukrainian language file is added to the plugin.